funcool/clojure.jdbc/docs/user-guide.rst

 Execute database commands
 =========================

-clj.jdbc has many methods for execute database commands, like create tables, inserting data or simply execute stored procedure.
+clj.jdbc has many methods for executing database commands, like creating tables, inserting data or simply executing stored procedures.

 Execute raw sql statements
 --------------------------

-The simplest way to execute a raw sql is using ``execute!`` function.
-It receives a connection as first parameter and  one or more sql strings.
+The simplest way to execute a raw SQL is using the ``execute!`` function.
+It receives a connection as the first parameter, and one or more SQL strings.

 .. code-block:: clojure